TheBozzz34/Nixon/README.md

 [![Java CI with Maven](https://github.com/TheBozzz34/Nixon/actions/workflows/maven.yml/badge.svg)](https://github.com/TheBozzz34/Nixon/actions/workflows/maven.yml)

-# Nixon is a free and open-source 1.8.9 client using the Forge API for Minecraft.
+# Nixon is a free and open-source 1.8.9 client for Minecraft.

 I am learning client development with this project, it is in no way meant to be actually useful.